WHAT IS MONTESSORI?

 Q: What is the difference between Montessori and traditional education?

-A: Montessori emphasizes learning through all five senses, not just
+A: Montessori emphasizes learning through all five senses, not

-Montessori classes learn at their own, individual
+concept.
+Children in Montessori classes learn at their own, individual

 pace and according to a facilitated choice of activities.
 Learning is an

 self-discipline, and a love of learning.
 Montessori classes place

-children in three-year age groups (3-6, 6-9, 9-12 and
+children in three-year age groups (3-6, 6-9, 9-12 and so on), forming

-their knowledge with the younger ones.
+knowledge with the younger ones.